Division of General Studies

 As a Seventh-day Adventist health sciences institution, Loma Linda University seeks to exemplify a life of service and sensitivity beyond the requirements of academic excellence within a professional discipline.
 With its rich spiritual heritage, the University places special emphasis on educating its students for a life of service in a global community.

 General education at Loma Linda University consists of courses, lectures, programs, and activities coordinated with the intent to integrate faith and learning.
-In addition to the basics of cultural heritage and diversity, scientific inquiry and analysis, communication, and wellness, the curriculum emphasizes the University's spiritual heritage; as well as moral and ethical decision making that is grounded in Christian principles.
+In addition to the basics of cultural heritage and diversity, scientific inquiry and quantitative reasoning, communication, and wellness, the curriculum emphasizes the University's spiritual heritage, as well as moral and ethical decision-making that is grounded in Christian principles.

 Thus, a general education is considered to be the cornerstone upon which students begin cultivating their abilities to: